LinzN/ankermake2mqtt/README.md

 # Running
 To run ankermake2mqtt use ```python3 AnkerConnect.py mqtt mirror```

-Thsi can be run in a screen or a own service
+This can be run in a screen or a own service

 ## Legal